The message of the project

 Since the initial prototype, there have been technological challenges to overcome, parts to design, and the best way to communicate their product through branding and packaging, to name a few.

-They will deliver a wonderful piece of furniture that the customer may customised to their liking.
+They will deliver a wonderful piece of furniture that the customer can customise to their liking.

 Their chair is made of natural wood, cotton, and recycled PET cables.
 It will be delivered flatpack, decreasing the shipping footprint and allowing any component to be replaced without replacing the complete chair, prolonging its lifespan even further.